Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 - Percentage of Teams-enabled groups

-See the full script to create an Office 365 Groups and Teams activity report in the Microsoft TechNet documentation.
+See the full script to create a Microsoft 365 Groups and Teams activity report in the Microsoft TechNet documentation.

 Coding not your thing?
-Consider using a third-party tool to automatically flag inactive Office 365 Groups.
+Consider using a third-party tool to automatically flag inactive Microsoft 365 Groups.

-How can you ensure Office 365 Groups are compliant across all the workloads they encompass?
+How can you ensure Microsoft 365 Groups are compliant across all the workloads they encompass?
 Use functionalities delivered through your Security & Compliance Center (SCC) rather than each individual workload.

 The new Microsoft 365 security center and Microsoft 365 compliance center—announced at last year’s Ignite and made generally available this spring—enable you to do the same thing across all of your Microsoft 365 services.